Hope. Heal. Thrive.

-During a divorce, couples will address several matters, including spousal maintenance, which is also known as alimony.
-Texas sets a rather high bar for those seeking spousal maintenance and, if you do not meet certain requirements, you will not be awarded this support.
+During a divorce, couples will address several matters, including spousal maintenance, also known as alimony.
+Texas sets a rather high bar for those seeking spousal maintenance, and if you do not meet certain requirements, you will not be awarded this support.
 If you are seeking support or have concerns about paying support, the family law attorney at Camille Borg Law PLLC in McKinney can provide the assistance you need to obtain the fairest results for your circumstances.

 How is Spousal Maintenance Determined?